An Overview of the Clinical Evaluation Report

 - The NBs are also liable for their analysis.
 Note that the authorities will have full access to the audit trail of the NB.
 The designated authorities have the full right to assess whether or not the NB executed the clinical evaluation assessment properly.

 - Usually, the expert panels will have access to the CEAR.
 However, they are prohibited from accessing the full conformity assessment and device documentation.
 The CEAR must contain vital information like determinations based on benefits and risks and the evidence’s consistency.

 For The Completion of Report Below Points Are Mandate

-- The clinical evaluation report
+- The report of the clinical evaluation

-- And relevant publications.
+- Relevant publications.